Royal Scottish National Hospital: The early history of the building

-Dr. Ireland
+William Ireland

-At the end of 1870, Dr. Addison resigned from his post and was replaced by Dr. W. W. Ireland.
+At the end of 1870, Dr. Addison resigned from his post and was replaced by William Wotherspoon Ireland.
 In 1872 there were 86 patients at the institute, a new cooker had to be fitted so that all the patients could be fed and a new drying green was installed for all the extra washing.
 The boys' studies in employable skills had been extended to include sack sewing, mat making and brush making and in the period of one year, the boys had managed to make 270 brushes, 30 doormats and 72 grain sacks.
 The need for a hospital building for the institute had become pressing after two epidemics had hit the institute over the last three years, the cost of construction was estimated at £1,600 of which funding for a large part of it had been acquired by 1873.
 A kitchen-garden had been opened in 1874 to provide the institute with more vegetables for their meals.
 Over two hundred patients had stayed in the institution by 1874; however, there was a limit to how long a patient could stay which was five years.

 In 1875 the need for another extension had become apparent, the expansion would allow for a further 120 patients to live in the institution, the cost had been estimated at £12,000.
 By 1877 most of the new building had been completed, and patients had begun to live in the portion of the building that had been completed.
 The gymnasium and the rest of the new building were completed by 1878; patients families had been requesting to have accommodation to stay with younger patients during their time at the institution which the committee was to meet and discuss.
 By 1881 the grounds had been fenced, and new sewage pipes had been fitted.